Yu-Foo Yee Shoon

-Yu-Foo Yee Shoon (符喜泉 (Fú Xǐquán); born 17 February 1950) is a former Singaporean politician.
+Yu-Foo Yee Shoon (符喜泉 (Fú Xǐquán); born 17 February 1950) is a Singaporean former politician.
 A member of the country's governing People's Action Party (PAP), she served as a Member of Parliament (MP) from 1984 to 2011.
 Her political appointments included Mayor of South West District of Singapore and Minister of State at the Ministry of Community Development, Youth and Sports.

 Political career

 Yu-Foo was first elected to Parliament in the 1984 general election.
 She was then one of only three female Members of Parliament at the time (and she went on to become one of the longest serving women politicians in Singapore).

 In June 1999, Yu-Foo was appointed Senior Parliamentary Secretary at the Ministry of Community Development and Sports (MCDS).

 In November 2001, Yu-Foo was appointed Mayor of the Bukit Timah Community Development Council (CDC), which subsequently expanded to become the South West CDC.
 With her appointment, she became the first woman Mayor in Singapore.

 In August 2004, Yu-Foo was appointed Minister of State at the Ministry of Community Development, Youth and Sports (MCYS).

 At the 2011 general election, Yu-Foo retired from politics after serving six terms in Parliament.
 She was succeeded as Minister of State at the MCYS by Halimah Yacob on 21 May 2011.